RCS is built on a solid base of highly skilled staff and support network with hands on experience within the agricultural industry.

 He has high level hands-on experience in practical application of RCS principles via starting as a RCS client on a north Queensland cell grazing and breeder operation.
 David’s high level analytical skills and broad skill set put him at ease everywhere from the board room to paddock.

-David became General Manager in 2012.
+David became General Manager in 2012 and Chairman in 2018.
 He continues his role as a sought-after educator, consultant, facilitator and public speaker across Australia.
-David is also responsible for the management of the ExecutiveLink™ program and ProfitProbe™, the RCS benchmarking and business analysis program.
+David is also responsible for the management of ProfitProbe™, the RCS benchmarking and business analysis program.

-Adam was born and raised in Mareeba, far North QLD.
-His family upbringing fostered a strong appreciation for both agriculture, and the natural environment.
+Adam was born and raised in Far North Queensland.
+His family upbringing fostered a strong appreciation for agriculture and the natural environment.

 Matt is a fifth generation farmer in central NSW and began working with RCS in a part time role in 2007.
 At University he studied accounting and finance, completing his Bachelor of Financial Administration in 1987.
 He worked in the financial markets in Sydney and held the role of Corporate Treasurer for a mid-level miner before returning to agriculture in the mid 1990’s.
 While in Sydney he completed a post-graduate Diploma in Applied Finance and Investment and his professional accounting qualifications.